Franklin-Zhang0/Yolo-v8-Apex-Aim-assist/README.md

 You can change the settings in the `args.py` file.

 ### Some important settings!!!:
-- game_fps
-    - You should set it to match your game fps (no more than you screen refresh rate).
-If it's higher than your actual fps, your front sight would jump from side to side.
 - model
     - The default model is for Apex.
-However, you can train your own model using train.py, and switch the model using this setting.
+However, you can train your own model using `train.py`, and switch the model using this setting.
     - There're several model in the "model" dir, you can choose one of them.
         - The `.trt` models are for tensorRT, which is about 4 times faster than the `.pt` models, but with the same accuracy.
         - Model speed: `8n>8s>8m`